ebickle/maven-dependency-submission-action/README.md

 ### Configuring for Matrix-Based Workflows

-To ensure that the job parameter of the submission remains unique when the action is being called from a workflow that has a matrix, you can pass a matrix identifier to the action.
-This identifier will be appended to the job name, ensuring uniqueness across matrix jobs.
-When dealing with Maven-based Java projects that utilize different `pom.xml` files across matrix jobs, you can specify the `pom.xml` file relevant to each matrix job.
+To ensure that the job parameter of the submission remains unique when the action is being called from a workflow that has a matrix, you can pass a `correlator` to the action.
+This identifier will be appended to the default correlator propterty of a job, ensuring uniqueness across matrix-based workflows.
+When dealing with Maven-based Java projects that utilize different `pom.xml` files across matrix jobs, you can specify the `directory` relevant to each matrix job.
 This ensures that the dependency snapshot accurately reflects the dependencies for each specific configuration.

 Example of specifying `pom.xml` files for different matrix jobs: